Venue: The Mimara Museum, Rooseveltov trg 5, 10000 Zagreb, Croatia

 Paralel sessions, 11:10 – 12:50

-Several problems, however, have led to the typical trough of disillusionment. either the resolution of the devices has been too small, or, with sufficient resolution, the data rate to handel and store has been prohibitive.
-But due to the receiver remaining to be the human visual sense required resolutions for high quality photography and cinematography have been nearly constant over the years (4k in as well UHD-TV as digital cinema), while processing power, transmission bandwidth and storage space have kept to follow Moore’s Law.
-Consequently a slope of enlightenment that the Gartner Hype Cycle foresees to succeed the trough of disillusionment is — at least — not unlikely.
-Consequently the European Commission is funding several projects (H2020 RIAs and ERC Grants) dealing with light field imaging and its applications.
+Several problems, however, have led to the typical trough of disillusionment: Either the resolution of the devices has been too small, or, with sufficient resolution, the data rate to handle and store the captured content has been prohibitive.
+But due to the receiver remaining to be the human visual sense required resolutions for high quality photography and cinematography have been nearly constant over the years (4k in as well UHD-TV as digital cinema), while processing power, transmission bandwidth and storage space have kept following Moore’s Law.
+Consequently, a slope of enlightenment that the Gartner Hype Cycle foresees to succeed the trough of disillusionment is — at least — not unlikely.
+Consequently, the European Commission is funding several projects (H2020 RIAs and ERC Grants) dealing with light field imaging and its applications.